sectrean/di-kit/README.md

 defer func() {
 	// 3.
 Close the Container when you're done.
-	// The container will Close any services it created. err := c.Close(ctx)
+	// The container will call Close on any services it created. err := c.Close(ctx)
 	// ...
 }()